sseemayer/TermPalette/README.md

 ## Installation

 ### ArchLinux
-If you're an ArchLinux user, you can use the [termpalette-git] PKGBUILD(https://aur.archlinux.org/packages/termpalette-git/).
+If you're an ArchLinux user, you can use the [termpalette-git PKGBUILD](https://aur.archlinux.org/packages/termpalette-git/).

 ### Other *NIX
 Clone the repo or download the source, then use the regular python distutils way: